How to tie knot sewing

 Using the correct knot for your sewing project is crucial.
 Some knots are better suited for securing seams, while others work better for securing threads.
 Make sure to research and learn the appropriate knots for different sewing purposes.

-See also How expensive is it to wrap a car
+See also How to pronounce stupid

 2. Not leaving enough thread length